-61. United Sovereign Americans, Inc., is a nonprofit corporation incorporated in the state of Missouri.

-- 62. Bernard "Marty" Selker, Jr. is an individual running for the United States Senate as the nominee of the Constitution Party and who resides at 875 Iron Bridge Road, Sigel, PA 15860. - 63.
-Diane Houser is an individual with the address of 205 Santillo Way, Downingtown, PA 19335. - 64.
+- 60. United Sovereign Americans, Inc., is a nonprofit corporation incorporated in the state of Missouri. - 61.
+Diane Houser is an individual with the address of 205 Santillo Way, Downingtown, PA 19335. - 62.
 Ruth Moton is an individual with an address of 2250 Blue Ball Ave, Upper Chichester, PA 19061.
-Ruth Moton was a candidate for state representative in 2018, 2020, and 2022. - 65.
-Dean Dreibelbis is an individual with an address of 1295 Wakefield Court, Glen Mills, PA 19342. - 66.
-Al Schmidt, in his Official Capacity as the Secretary of the Commonwealth, was appointed by the governor to oversee the Department of State.
-He and his department are tasked with administering and ensuring the Commonwealth's compliance with Pennsylvania's Election Code, the Commonwealth's compliance with federal law namely the Help America Vote Act, and the National Voter Registration Act. - 67.
-Michelle Henry, in her Official Capacity as the Attorney General of Pennsylvania, is responsible for overseeing and managing the Office of the Attorney General of Pennsylvania which is a government agency tasked with the enforcement and prosecution of state law in addition to ensuring that state actors, including those acting within the Pennsylvania Department of State, are complying with Pennsylvania law. - 68.
-Merrick Garland, in his Official Capacity as the Attorney General of the United States, is the chief law enforcement official in the United States, and is responsible for overseeing and managing the Department of Justice of the United States which is a government agency tasked with the enforcement and prosecution of federal law in addition to ensuring that state and federal actors, including those acting in the various states within the United States, are complying with Federal law.
+Ruth Moton was a candidate for state representative in 2018, 2020, and 2022. - 63.
+Dean Dreibelbis is an individual with an address of 1295 Wakefield Court, Glen Mills, PA 19342.

+- 64. The Commonwealth of Pennsylvania is a government entity. - 65.
+Al Schmidt, in his official capacity as the Secretary of the Commonwealth, was appointed by the Governor to oversee the Department of State.
+He and his department are tasked with administering and ensuring the Commonwealth's compliance with Pennsylvania's Election Code, the Commonwealth's compliance with federal law namely the Help America Vote Act, and the National Voter Registration Act. - 66.
+The Pennsylvania Bureau of Elections is a government entity responsible for administering and ensuring the Commonwealth's compliance with Pennsylvania's Election Code and the Commonwealth's compliance with federal law namely the Help America Vote Act, and the National Voter Registration Act. - 67.
+The Pennsylvania Bureau of Election Security and Technology is a government entity responsible for administering and ensuring the Commonwealth's compliance with Pennsylvania's Election Code and the Commonwealth's compliance with Federal Law namely the Help America Vote Act and the National Voter Registration Act. - 68.
+The Pennsylvania Department of State is a government entity responsible for administering and ensuring the Commonwealth's compliance with Pennsylvania's Election Code and the Commonwealth's compliance with federal law namely the Help America Vote Act, and the National Voter Registration Act. - 69.
+Michelle Henry, in her Official Capacity as the Attorney General of Pennsylvania, is responsible for overseeing and managing the Office of the Attorney General of Pennsylvania which is a government agency tasked with the enforcement and prosecution of state law in addition to ensuring that state actors, including those acting within the Pennsylvania Department of State, are complying with Pennsylvania law.

+- 70. The Pennsylvania Office of the Attorney General is a government agency tasked with the enforcement and prosecution of state law in addition to ensuring that state actors, including those acting within the Pennsylvania Department of State, are complying with Pennsylvania law. - 71.
+Merrick Garland, in his Official Capacity as the Attorney General of the United States, is the chief law enforcement official in the United States, and is responsible for overseeing and managing the Department of Justice of the United States which is a government agency tasked with the enforcement and prosecution of federal law in addition to ensuring that state and federal actors, including those acting in the various states within the United States, are complying with Federal law. - 72.
+The United States Department of Justice is a government agency tasked with the enforcement and prosecution of federal law, in addition to ensuring that state actors, including those acting within the Commonwealth of Pennsylvania, are complying with federal law.

-Jurisdiction and Venue
+Surisdiction and Venue